Ten Principles for Successful Space Programs- 2 Day

-This three- day course for leaders, managers, supervisors, systems engineers, and consultants addresses the most challenging problem in the space industry: How do we reduce cost and schedule time while also trying to ensure a successful mission?
+This two-day course for leaders, managers, supervisors, systems engineers, and consultants addresses the most challenging problem in the space industry: How do we reduce cost and schedule time while also trying to ensure a successful mission?
 After examining the driving issues in space-system development, the instructors introduce ten principles for successful space programs.
 The course then explores key aspects of leadership, management, and engineering within the framework of those principles.
 The instructors share many examples, case histories, and personal experiences to drive home the key points.
 The objectives are to provide a fresh focus on quality and mission success, build understanding, spur thought, and help your program improve efficiency of its organization and processes—from the top level of management on down to how every engineer or technician approaches his or her job.

-What constitutes a “successful space program?”
+- Introduction What constitutes a “successful space program?”

 - Why Are Space Missions So Challenging?